In blow to Trump, top aide Hope Hicks to leave White House

 “I will miss having her by my side but when she approached me about pursuing other opportunities, I totally understood.
 I am sure we will work together again in the future.”

-Hicks said in her own statement that “there are no words to adequately express my gratitude to President Trump.
+Hicks said in her own statement that“there are no words to adequately express my gratitude to President Trump.
 I wish the president and his administration the very best as he continues to lead our country.”

 Reporting By Steve Holland and Jeff Mason; additional reporting by Karen Freifeld; Editing by Sandra Maler and Grant McCool